stone-payments/stoneco-guidelines/backend/python/README.md

 * Check all loops
 * Check all loops break conditions

-Follow all this test practices is easy if we respect others good practices kepping methods simple and complexity low.
+Follow all this test practices is easy if we respect others good practices keeping methods simple and complexity low.

 #### 19.3.
 Mocks